mgostick/clash-royale-grafana/README.md

     # update telegraf.d
     15,45 * * * * cd /path/to/dir; ./fetch_api.py -t -k <API_KEY> -c <CLAN_KEY>

-Note: the telegraf.d update cron must be run as root as it reloads telegraf when new configs are created.
+Note: the udpate telegraf.d cron must be run as root as it reloads telegraf when new configs are created.